 Lastly, there are many ballots which were voted provisionally in our office and at the polls.
 San Benito County has a historical record of accepting over 98% of all provisional ballots.
 These are the last ballots that we will work and process.

 The Unprocessed Ballot Report will change over time, as qualified ballots arrive up to three business days after Election Day, and as we work through counting them.

-Current Unprocessed Ballots for the June 5, 2018 Statewide Direct Primary Election
+Current Unprocessed Ballots for the November 6, 2018 General Election

 |VBM / Early Voted Ballots:||0|

 |Damaged / Unreadable Ballots:||0|

 |Total Unprocessed Ballots:||0|